m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/SimpleDoor.purs#L60-L63">test/Examples/SimpleDoor.purs L60-L63</a></sup></p>
 <!-- PD_END -->

-However, this only checks the final state.
-We should also check all intermediate states.
-For this purpose the scanl function is perfectly suited.
-It works like foldl, but it returns an array of all intermediate states.
+This test starts with the door open, closes it, opens it, then closes it again.
+It checks that we end up with the door closed, as expected.

+This test only checks the final result.
+To be more thorough, we should also verify that each step along the way works correctly.
+The `scanl` function is perfect for this—it shows us all the intermediate states, not just the final one.

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs